No matter if you’re running a brick-and-mortar buinsess or an e-commerce, conversion optimization is the key to maximizing your sales and revenue.

 First of all, your CTA buttons need to stand out.
 It needs to be placed in a prominent spot on your website.
 Ideally, it should be accompanied by the right amount of good copy.
 Give users a good reason to click.

-Your CTA needs to be easily spotted, so you should use contrasting colors.
+Your CTA needs to be easily spotted, so you should use contrasting colours.
 Setting your call-to-action button to red has been shown to increase conversions by as much as 21%.

 Your calls-to-action need to be clear and straight to the point.
 Another important thing is to use commanding verbs such as: